threekeytherapy/threekeytherapy.com/_workshops/fast-retreat.md

 ## Introduction

 A Manuvision fast offers a deep reset for both your body and mind.

-You'll experience a sense of freedom, renewed energy, and personal growth by challenging your body's habits, exploring its potential, and unlocking its natural ability to heal and regenerate.
+It combines 20 days of cleansing diet with a 4 day fasting retreat including extensive body work, training and massage.

 The fast will be lead by [Steffen Lundgaard](https://manuvision.es/en/steffen-en/), who has been facilitating fast retreats for over 15 years.

 <a href="/contact" class="button button--large">I'm interested, tell me more!</a>

 ## Benefits

+You'll experience a sense of freedom, renewed energy, and personal growth by challenging your body's habits, exploring its potential, and unlocking its natural ability to heal and regenerate.

 Some of the benefits of the retreat:
 - Improved circulation